Did you know?

 Are intravenous infusions (IVs) prohibited?

-Yes, intravenous infusions are a prohibited method, even if the substance being infused is permitted, if the volume is more than 50mL per 6 hour period.
+Yes, intravenous infusions are a prohibited method, even if the substance being infused is permitted, if the volume is more than 100mL per 12 hour period.
 The only exception is if you are admitted to hospital, undergoing surgery, or a clinical investigation (ie. a diagnostic procedure).
 If your medical condition requires intravenous infusions that take place outside of the hospital, such as on the field of play, in a post-race medical tent, or in a medical clinic, then you should apply for a Therapeutic Use Exemption (TUE).
 WADA has clarified that the use of IV infusions to treat mild dehydration or simply accelerate recovery IS NOT an acceptable medical use of IVs in sport.
-For more information please read https://www.wada-ama.org/en/resources/science-medicine/medical-information-to-support-the-decisions-of-tuecs-intravenous
+For more information please read www.wada-ama.org/en/resources/therapeutic-use-exemption/medical-information-support-decisions-tuecs-intravenous

 The beta-2-agonist inhaler I am prescribed for asthma has a threshold listed for the inhaler dose, but not a nebulizer dose.
 What is the maximum amount of the nebulizer I can use?